sashafr/storymap-journal/README.md

 ﻿Story Map Journal
 =================

+This app uses a customized version of the StoryMap code.
+Most of the modifications are found in custom-scripts.js.
+However, several modifications were made to the base code.

+NEW ELEMENTS AND CONFIGURATION
+New elements for the filter, toggle, hide and show all buttons were added to the div mainStagePanel starting at line 155 of index.html.
+Styling for those elements starts at line 176 of index.html.

+The StoryMap ID, which links the code to an individual storymap, is set in the appid on line 41 of index.html.

+GEOCODER:
+The geocoder search bounds were set in lines 618-631 of CommonHelper.js (storymaps/common/utils), in the setGeocoderSources function.
+Additionally, the info window was turned off and labels added in the SearchOptions at lines 472-478 of CommonHelper.js.
+Finally, the button mode was enabled to keep the geocoder expanded at line 45 of Geocoder.js (storymaps/common/mapcontrols/geocoder).

+SIDE PANEL NAVIGATION
+When navigating away from the home page, the filter and toggle buttons are hidden in the function navigateStoryToIndex in MainView.js (storymaps/tpl/core/MainView.js).

+LIBRARIES
+This app uses the library slideShow.js to create slideshows of images.
+The code can be found in the lib-app folder.

 The Story Map Journal is ideal when you want to combine narrative text with maps and other embedded content.
 A Map Journal contains entries, or sections, that users simply scroll through.
 Each section in a Map Journal has an associated map, image, video or web page.
 Actions can also be defined in journal sections so that, for example, clicking a word automatically zooms the section’s map to a particular location.

 ![App](map-journal-storytelling-template-js.png)